Kinovarobotics/kinova-ros/README.md

 3. When updating the firmware on the arm (e.g., using Jacosoft) the serial number will be set to "Not set" which will cause multiple arms to be unusable.
 The solution is to make sure that the serial number is reset after updating the arm firmware.

-4. After using angular control, the arm may not respond to Cartesian commands (e.g., arm_pose or figer_position) until the arm has been homed.
+4. After using angular control, the arm may not respond to Cartesian commands (e.g., tool_pose or figer_position) until the arm has been homed.

 5. Some virtualization software products are known to work well with this package, while others do not.
 The issue appears to be related to proper handover of access to the USB port to the API.
 Parallels and VMWare are able to do this properly, while VirtualBox causes the API to fail with a "1015" error.